Metal Gear Solid V: The Phantom Pain: Development

 At E3 2014, a fifth trailer featuring Mike Oldfield's song "Nuclear" was shown, unveiling more plot details surrounding the Diamond Dogs and Snake's antagonistic descent.
 It was leaked a day earlier via an accidental post from Konami's YouTube channel.
 Alongside the new trailer, the website for Metal Gear Solid V was updated and included new information and images such as the developmental progress of the in-game map and the evolution of Snake's design across all games in the series.
 On August 25, 2015, Kojima released a launch trailer showing "Metal Gear's Evolution and Harmony" with clips from the previous games along with the reveal of the new "Metal Gear Sahelanthropus".

 The first footage for The Phantom Pains multiplayer was revealed in December 2014.
 While originally set for launch alongside the release of the game, Metal Gear Online was postponed to October 6 for consoles and January 2016 for Windows.

-During development, Kojima Productions and Konami attracted criticism for their decision to include microtransactions; a system that allows players to pay for access to content in the game.
+During development, Kojima Productions and Konami attracted criticism for their decision to include microtransactions; a system that allows players to pay for access to in-game content.
 However, a spokesperson for Kojima Productions confirmed that the system was included to benefit players who may not have the time to complete the game, given its scale, and that no content would be available exclusively through microtransactions.
 Further controversy emerged following the publication of an article claiming that the Forward Operating Base mode was behind a paywall, which Konami refuted, saying that microtransactions acted as an accelerator rather than a paywall.

 Over $80 million was spent on the development of the game.